Medical School Admissions

 Proven Record: School Best Number of Residency Placements for 2015

 In 2015, more than 800 RUSM students earned residency spots in a wide variety of categories throughout the US.
-This was the second year in a row that RUSM topped 800 placements, and a new institutional record for matches.
+This was the second year in a row that RUSM topped 800 residencies, and a new institutional record for residency placements.

 In general, many of our graduates obtain residencies at the earliest available start dates and are well received by residency directors in Accreditation Council for Graduate Medical Education (ACGME)-approved hospitals throughout the United States.